unovue/shadcn-vue/apps/www/src/content/docs/contribution.md

 To be more clear, the function `useForwardPropsEmits` takes in props and an optional emit function, and returns a computed object that combines the parsed props and emits as props.

-Here's an example from `Accordian` root component.
+Here's an example from `Accordion` root component.

 ```vue
 <script setup lang="ts">